-To place a grid on your design, click the Alignment and grids button, located right next to the Layers button in the bottom toolbar.
-When the Alignment palette pops up, make sure Grids is turned On, then choose how many rows and columns you want.
-Once those boxes are visible, you’ll be able to compose your design with the help of these guides.
-If you check the Snap to grid box, objects will automatically snap to one of the lines on your grid when you move them close to a line.
+To place a grid on your design, click the Alignment button (the icon looks like a grid) in the bottom toolbar on the left, located next to the Layers button.
+When the Alignment palette pops up, toggle the switch to turn on the grid and then choose how many rows and columns you want.
+You can use the presets or choose your own number of rows and columns.
+Once your gridlines are visible, you’ll be able to compose your design with the help of these handy guides.

 If you check the align and snap-to boxes at the bottom of the Alignment palette, objects (text or graphics) will automatically snap into perfect placement when you move them near a grid line or another object.
 You can choose whether you want to align to the center and edges of other objects in the design, align to the center and edges of the entire canvas, or align to the center and edges of the grid.
 Or all three.
 Or just two.

 Use grids and snapping to arrange your text, too.
 Make sure that your text box has no extra space before or after your characters because the tool interprets that space as a character, which throws center hinting off.
 Remove extra spaces by dragging the line between the left or right corner handles.

 Now, go forth and design: you’ve got composition and alignment all lined up.

 Get PicMonkey and fuel you ascent to photo editing perfection!